 With all the continuing changes in immigration regulations at the U. S. government level, some of you may be very confused by the “alphabet soup” that has thickened over recent months.
 Here is a brief glossary of terms that may be helpful.

-ADIS – Arrival Departure Information System – A U.S. government data system that interacts with the electronic manifest system to identify out of status individuals.
-It is part of the US Visit Program.
+ADIS – Arrival Departure Information System – US government data system that interacts with the electronic manifest system to identify out of status individuals.

 CCD – Consular Consolidated Database – Electronic information on visa issuances, updated every 5 minutes.

 CFR – Code of Federal Regulations – The CFR contains all the rules published in the Federal Register by the executive departments and agencies of the Federal Government.
 It is divided into 50 titles that represent broad areas subject to Federal regulation.
 The Office of International Student Services deals primarily with regulations passed by DHS, DOL, and DOS.

 CIP Codes – Classification of Instructional Programs – accepted federal government statistical standard on instructional program classifications.
 SEVIS requires schools to us the CIP codes for F and J non-immigrant records.